-However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum) on a rolling programme.
+However, no congestion issues are noted, and TM will only be in place for 4 days/nights.
+In addition, residential properties have a degree of screening from the scheme extents.
 Pedestrians and NMUs will also not be impacted.
 In addition, the proximity of road space suggests that residents will have a degree of tolerance to noise and disturbance.